kawashirov/distant-horizons/Readme.md

 * A Java Development Kit (JDK) for Java 16 (recommended) or newer.
 Visit https://www.oracle.com/java/technologies/downloads/ for installers.
 * Git or someway to clone git projects.
 Visit https://git-scm.com/ for installers.
 * Any Java IDE, for example Intellij IDEA and Eclipse.
 You may also use any other code editors, such as Visual Studio Code.
 (Optional)
+  It's better to use IntelliJ IDEA since Eclipse is not supported by Architectury, but it still works.

+**If using IntelliJ:**
+1. open IDEA and import the build.gradle
+2. refresh the Gradle project in IDEA if required

 **If using Ecplise:**
 Not supported...

-**If using IntelliJ:**
-1. Open IDEA and import the build.gradle
-2. Refresh the Gradle project in IDEA if required
-3. Wait for the minecraft jars to generate

 Side note: invalidate caches and restart if required